ammar-homaida-statistics/easystatisticsacademy/modeling/diagnostics/residuals/index.md

     </p>

     <p>
-      It measures how far the model's prediction is from reality for a particular observation.
+      It measures how far the model's prediction misses the actual observation.
     </p>

     <div class="concept-box">